piobpc/portfolio/docs/index.md

 #### Welcome on my website!

-You will find here various kind of projects such as: Data Science, Machine Learning or AI.

-In case of any questions, do not hesitate to reach me out by my e-mail: piobpc@gmail.com
+In this place you will find various kind of cool projects from such domains as Data Science, Machine Learning or AI.
+In case of any questions, do not hesitate to reach me out: piobpc@gmail.com

-Best regards,
+Keep in touch!
-Piotr Bednarski
+Piotr